Feesh09/Batch-Pranks/README (freezeray).txt

-﻿Meep is a file that purely just shutdown your computer
+﻿freezeray is a file that purely just shutdown your computer

--Safe
+-Harmless
 -Easy difficulty
--MRat-tail file
+-Medium File

 (DISCLAIMER)
 -Annoying
+-Repeating

 Batch Scripts